Tokyo Area

 In the northern corner is Fujishiro-toge.
 This path is named after a mountain pass in Wakayama Prefecture.
 From the top, one can see the northern corner of Rikugien Gardens.

-Coming back, there are a number of dramatic bridges and a leaf viewing forest.
+While coming back, there are a number of dramatic bridges and a leaf viewing forest.
 One of the bridges leads to the large island in the pond.
-However, the best is called Togetsukyo which was inspired by a Waka poem about the moon moving across the sky as a crane cries in a nearby rice paddy.
+However, the best is called Togetsukyo.
+It was inspired by a Waka poem about the moon moving across the sky as a crane cries in a nearby rice paddy.
 The bridge is made up of two large stone slabs that are laid parallel to each other.

 Summary